Search API Connector Documentation

 - Keep your encoded string handy, as we'll need it in a minute.
 Congrats, you now have access to the Chargebee API!

-You can find your own site-domain value by looking in the URL bar when you're logged in.
-Putting it all together, we get the full API Request URL:
+your_site (you can find your own site-domain value by looking in the URL bar when you're logged in), and your encoded key where it says

-- Click Run and a moment later you’ll see subscription details populate the Chargebee Subs tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of customers in your Google Sheet:

-- You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
-Try the following (one at a time):
+You can check the documentation for the full list of available API requests, but if you just want to jump in, you can try the following:

 - Note Chargebee's limits on the number of records returned on a response.
 By default, only 10 records will be returned unless you use the 'limit' and 'next_offset' parameters as described in their documentation.

-- In API Connector, you can either run these requests separately, or loop through them automatically using pagination handling (paid feature):
+- With API Connector you can either run these request URLs manually or loop through them automatically with cursor pagination handling (paid feature), like this: